jina-ai/discoart/README.md

 -d '{"execEndpoint":"/result", "parameters": {"name_docarray": "mydisco-123"}}'
 ```

-A JSON will be returned with up-to-date progress.
-[The JSON Schema of Document/DocumentArray is described here.](https://docarray.jina.ai/fundamentals/fastapi-support/#json-schema)
+A JSON will be returned with up-to-date progress, with image as DataURI, loss, steps etc. [The JSON Schema of Document/DocumentArray is described here.](https://docarray.jina.ai/fundamentals/fastapi-support/#json-schema)

 Note, `/result` won't be blocked by `/create` thanks to the smart routing of Jina Gateway.
 To learn/play more about those endpoints, you can check ReDoc or the Swagger UI embedded in the server.